merenlab/merenlab.org/workshops/MMOFF/index.md

 ##### Symposium
 Thu, 02 Oct 2025

+{:.notice}
-> This workshop will be followed by a one-day symposium featuring talks by Adam C. Martiny, Alejandra Prieto-Davó, Kathleen Pitz, Elisha Wood-Charlson, Enrique Montes, Jodie van de Kamp, and Jed Fuhrman.
+This workshop will be followed by a one-day symposium featuring talks by Adam C. Martiny, Alejandra Prieto-Davó, Kathleen Pitz, Elisha Wood-Charlson, Enrique Montes, Jodie van de Kamp, and Jed Fuhrman (for information on each of them and on all other workshop participants, please see below).
+{% endraw %}

 ##### Location
 Helmholtz Institute for Functional Marine Biodiversity at the University of Oldenburg (HIFMB)